Skip to content

 carrier history --json

-Use it with fzf:
+Use with fzf:

 Pick a run and rerun it